 Stage Two: Partners Interview

 The second and final stage of the YC Admissions process is the Partners Interview.
 This is not a pitch or a demo, but an intense 10-minute conversation between the founders and a panel of around four YC partners.
-Sometimes partners can request a follow-up interview to make a decision.
+Sometimes partners request a follow-up interviews to make a decision.
 Chapter 4 is focussed on advice for this stage.

 🧗 Admissions Funnel

-Around 15,000 companies apply every batch.
+As of 2020, around 15,000 companies apply every batch.
 Out of these, about 1 in 10 advances to the Partners Interview stage.
 Of these, a bit less than 1 in 5 companies gets admitted.
 Overall, ~1.6% of companies that apply every batch get admitted (source).

 🧠 Keep in mind